 Dr. Stephen Mattingly

-Dr. Stephen Mattingly is Associate Professor of Civil Engineering at UT Arlington.
+Dr. Stephen Mattingly is an Associate Professor of Civil Engineering at UT Arlington.
 His areas of expertise include Decision and Risk Analysis, Operations Research/Logistics, Stochastic and Statistical Analysis, Network Optimization (Linear and nonlinear), Traveler Behavior, Transportation Planning, and Intelligent Transportation Systems.
 From 2000 - 2002, he was on the Civil and Environmental Engineering faculty at the University of Alaska - Fairbanks.
-He holds a B.S. in Civil Engineering from Rice University, a M.S. in Civil Engineering from The University of Texas at Arlington and a Ph.D. in Civil Engineering from the University of California, Irvine.
+He holds a B.S. in Civil Engineering from Rice University, an M.S. in Civil Engineering from The University of Texas at Arlington and a Ph.D. in Civil Engineering from The University of California, Irvine.
 Dr. Mattingly is actively involved with the Transportation Research Board (TRB), serving as a committee member for the Committee on Transportation Network Modeling and the Committee on Traffic Flow and Characteristics.

 Dr. Mattingly’s primary research interests utilize statistical methodologies to study traveler behavior, decision theory for integrating performance measures related to transportation planning and operations, and risk analysis for asset management and decision making.
 He has expertise in the design of experiments, statistical modeling, surveys and optimization.
 He has studied managed lane travel behavior, long distance travel behavior, trip generation characteristics, signal timing benefits, and vehicular emissions.
 Through his research, he has developed models for planning and policy development related to managed lanes as well as a model for assessing freeway operating strategies and overall performance.